Smarttfoxx/Hugin/README.md

 # Hugin - Network Scanner

 **Hugin** is a high-performance, multithreaded port scanner written in C++.
-It supports both TCP Connect and SYN scanning modes, features ICMP host detection, optional service/banner grabbing.
+It supports TCP Connect, SYN and UDP port scanning modes, features ICMP and ARP host detection and service/version grabbing.
 It is built for speed, efficiency, and flexibility, making it a powerful tool for network reconnaissance.
-Hugin can scan all 65535 ports in 3 seconds.
+Hugin can scan all 65535 ports via TCP Connect (complete handshake) in 1 minute.

 ---

 ## Features

-- Scan specific ports, top common ports, or all 65535 ports
+- Scan specific ports, top common ports, port range or all 65535 ports
 - High-speed multithreaded architecture
+- Supports Nmap arguments such as -Pn, sT and -p-.
 - ICMP ping to check if a host is online before scanning
-- Optional banner grabbing to identify services on open ports
+- Banner grabbing to identify services on open ports
-- Raw socket support for SYN scanning (requires root access)
+- Raw socket support for SYN scanning
 - Scan multiple IPs and subnets at once

 ---